elmtree-askmo/cloudcannon-app/content/learn/computer-science/how-can-ransomware-be-prevented-and-removed.md

 url: /learn/computer-science/questions/how-can-ransomware-be-prevented-and-removed
 score: -1.0
 related_article1:
-    id: 161246
+    id: 161392
-    title: What are some examples of basic identification information considered as personal data?
+    title: >-
+        How can individuals recognize and prevent pharming attempts?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-some-examples-of-basic-identification-information-considered-as-personal-data
+    url: /learn/computer-science/questions/how-can-individuals-recognize-and-prevent-pharming-attempts
 related_article2:
-    id: 161386
+    id: 161252
-    title: What is the primary function of a firewall in cybersecurity?
+    title: >-
+        What are the key features and functions of anti-virus software?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-primary-function-of-a-firewall-in-cybersecurity
+    url: /learn/computer-science/questions/what-are-the-key-features-and-functions-of-antivirus-software
 related_article3:
-    id: 161248
+    id: 161249
-    title: What is the purpose of de-identification in data protection?
+    title: >-
+        What are some common methods used for pseudonymization?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-purpose-of-deidentification-in-data-protection
+    url: /learn/computer-science/questions/what-are-some-common-methods-used-for-pseudonymization
 related_article4:
-    id: 161391
+    id: 161249
+    title: >-
-    title: What are some common methods used in phishing attacks?
+        What are some common methods used for pseudonymization?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-are-some-common-methods-used-in-phishing-attacks
+    url: /learn/computer-science/questions/what-are-some-common-methods-used-for-pseudonymization
 related_article5:
-    id: 161257
+    id: 161248
+    title: >-
-    title: What is the primary function of spyware?
+        What is the purpose of de-identification in data protection?
     subject: Computer Science
-    url: /learn/computer-science/questions/what-is-the-primary-function-of-spyware
+    url: /learn/computer-science/questions/what-is-the-purpose-of-deidentification-in-data-protection
 ---

 &nbsp;